-But what is the deep web exactly, and what purpose does it serve for the greater research community as a whole?
-Read on in our guide to find out everything you need to know about the deep web, including what it means, where it lives, and how you can use it to your advantage.
+But what is the deep web exactly?
+And what purpose does it serve for the greater research community as a whole?
+Read our guide to find out everything you need to know about the deep web, including what it means, where it lives, and how you can use it to your advantage.

 The Deep Web: A Proper Definition

-Google utilizes what’s known as a “spider-based crawler” to trawl the web for static webpage results, and then return them to you when you punch the right terms into the search bar.
+Google trawls the web for static webpage results using what’s known as a “spider-based crawler.”
+It returns them to you when you punch the right terms into the search bar.
 This only covers a very small portion of the actual information that’s available on the web.

-Any results you get back from a basic Google search are from what’s known as the “Surface Web”.
+The results you get back from a basic Google search are what’s known as the “Surface Web”.
 The Surface Web covers your basics: social media, news sites, shopping, blogs, etc.

-Then there’s the Deep Web, which is not to be confused with the “Dark Web”, a portion of the internet most often associated with privacy protection connection services like TOR and online drug marketplaces like the now-defunct Silk Road.
+Then there’s the Deep Web, which is not to be confused with the “Dark Web.”
+The Dark Web is a portion of the internet most often associated with privacy protection connection services like TOR and online drug marketplaces like the now-defunct Silk Road.

 See also: How to access the deep web and darknet